soham-chitnis10/WSI-domain-specific/README.md

 ## Patch and Feature Extraction

-Download file from [here](https://drive.google.com/file/d/1okHRlO5kvCFCp5YAB9F2jKBKO_MxpobA/view?usp=sharing).
+Download the file from [here](https://drive.google.com/file/d/17e-83Ge9fWByoVBCYH4YXATIwCepEPMB/view?usp=sharing).
 Place the file in `CLAM/presets`

 The following directory structure is required for data